 - From there, you can edit the subject line and email copy for each version of your email step.

 This is what the results will look like after conducting your A/B test:

-The totals/averages also includes emails that have been personalized since personalized emails don't have their own metrics, so they're accounted for in the totals/averages number.
+The totals/averages also include emails that have been personalized since personalized emails don't have their own metrics so you will see them included in the final results.

 Any follow-ups to an A/B test will appear in the same thread as the initial email.

 If the first step in a sequence is being A/B tested and has follow-ups, those follow-ups will always use the last subject line that was sent to the contact.